mnaruse/mnaruse.github.io/index.md

-# Welcome to Futrm
+---
+layout: default
+title: Home
+---

-Our main business is the development of iOS applications.
+My main business is the development of iOS applications.

 Run by Miharu Naruse.
-For inquiries, contact [info@futrm.com](mailto:info@futrm.com).

 ---

 © 2023 Futrm.
 All Rights Reserved